lukastom/jworg-personal-study/README.md

 ### iOS (Safari)

 1. Download the **Userscripts** app from the App Store.
 2. Enable it as a Safari extension in **Settings → Safari → Extensions**.
+Allow it for all sites.
 3. Place `jw-personal-study.user.js` into the **On My iPad → Userscripts** folder.
 4. Open **jw.org** in Safari.
 5. Tap the “aA” or "extensions" icon and enable the script under *Userscripts*.